jakemcc/jakemccrary.com/source/_posts/2019-08-23-building-a-onewheel-stand.markdown

 I washed off the black coating using Goo Gone and then assembled the stand.
 This ups the risk of rust but I think that might actually look cool so I'm not too worried about it.
 You could optionally coat the pipes for some protection.

 Once you have the parts the assembly is very straight forward.
-The only additional work I might do soon is to put some rubber feet on the bottom to prevent scratches to my floor.
+The only additional work I might do is to put some rubber feet on the bottom to prevent scratches to my floor.